If you just started levothyroxine and you are wondering about side effects, I know what you are worried about:

-It makes sense, therefore, that taking extra thyroid hormone should result in an increased metabolism and an increased ability to lose weight right?
+It makes sense, therefore, that taking extra thyroid hormone should result in increased metabolism and an increased ability to lose weight right?

-But, that isn't what happens in everyone.
+But, that isn’t what happens to everyone.

 In fact, there are a number of people who seem to paradoxically gain weight when they use levothyroxine instead of losing weight.